 Sports Premium Funding

 The Government has recently announced a renewed package of funding for physical education (PE) and school sport.
 Through a new ‘Sport Premium’ the Government is providing £150 million over the next two years, to support the delivery of PE and sport in primary schools.
 This funding will be ring fenced, and will be allocated directly to primary schools across England, providing them with a dedicated resource to purchase in, invaluable expertise and support.
 Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).
-This academic year 2016/17 we have been allocated £10,711.
+This academic year 2017/18 we have been allocated £10,711 and as in line with the government proposals this will double.

 A wide range of activities are delivered in school which aim to engage and inspire all children.
 We are also committed to ensure that all children receive high quality well-planned PE lessons and opportunities.
 We do this by having additionally coaches to work alongside the teachers in games lessons.
 Over the year each child will participate in games, athletics, dance and gymnastics lessons.
 All children in KS2 have opportunities to improve their level of swimming weekly lessons.
 We offer booster support for those children who need additional swimming lessons to improve their confidence.
 We also offer a club for the more able swimmers.
 At the end of Year 6 all children are able to swim 25 metres.